dusk-network/dusk-protocol/consensus/chain-management/README.md

 6. $\texttt{output } true$

 #### *VerifyVotes*
-*VerifyVotes* checks the aggregated votes are valid and reach the target quorum.
+This procedure checks the aggregated votes are valid and reach the target quorum.

 ***Parameters***
 - $\mathsf{SV}$: $\mathsf{StepVotes}$ with the aggregated votes